EHernandez1213/Readme-generator/README.md

   ## Description

-  This project was created because I wanted to create readme files faster.
+  This project was created because I wanted a faster way to generate readme files.
-  What this does is it prompts the user with questions and creates a readme from the answers.
+  What this does is it creates a readme file from user inputs for a prompt.
-  What I learned from project was how to use npms using 'require', how to generate files with node.js and how to create templates with template literals.
+  What I learned from project was how to use npms, hot to create files, and how to create a template.

   ## Table of Contents